IT

 Camera Performance — iPhone's Color Science vs. Galaxy's Zoom

-The iPhone 17 Pro packs a triple camera system: 48MP main + 48MP ultrawide + 12MP 5x telephoto.
-Its strength is Apple's signature natural color reproduction.
+iPhone 17 Pro Camera The iPhone 17 Pro uses a triple-camera system: 48MP main + 48MP ultrawide + 12MP 5x telephoto.
+Its biggest strength is Apple's familiar natural color reproduction. - Computational photography: Better subject recognition powered by Apple Intelligence

-The Galaxy S26 Ultra features a quad camera setup: 200MP main + 10MP 3x + 50MP 10x periscope telephoto.
+Galaxy S26 Ultra Camera The Galaxy S26 Ultra has a quad-camera setup: 200MP main + 10MP 3x + 50MP 10x periscope telephoto. - 10x optical zoom: Keeps distant subjects sharp and detailed

 Main sensor48MP f/1.78200MP f/1.7